 Housekeeping provides cleaning and sanitation services to common areas and community restrooms during business hours.
 In the event that excessive cleaning is needed in a public area (i.e. hallway, stairwell, lounge) or the surrounding grounds of the building, community charges could be assessed for the cost of the cleanup.

 The Residential Life maintenance team assures our facilities are in top working order at all times.
 If you have a problem with something in your room or common area, please notify the Reception Center to fill out a maintenance request.
 Most requests will be handled during business hours, Monday-Friday but emergency concerns will be addressed as quickly as possible.

 The cost of laundry is included in housing charges.
 Coin-less laundry facilities are located in each housing area.
-Students are encouraged to remain in the laundry facility for the duration of both washing and drying cycles.
+Students are encouraged to remain near the laundry facility for the duration of both washing and drying cycles.
 Residential Life is not responsible for lost or damaged laundry.
 Abandoned laundry will be disposed of periodically throughout the academic year.